 The church was designed by architect John Douglas of Chester, whose other works include the prominent Eastgate Clock in Chester.
-The church was built by Messrs Samuel Parry of Llanrwst and Llandudno.
-It was consecrated on All Saints’ Day, 1 November 1899.
+The church was built by Messrs Samuel Parry of Llanrwst and Llandudno using a rare type of stone called Gloddaeth Purple Sandstone – see the footnotes for more about the stone.
+The church was consecrated on All Saints’ Day, 1 November 1899.

 The church includes a chancel, nave and north and south aisles.
 The west tower forms the base for the baptistery.
 The north chamber houses the organ and vestry.
 The reredos (decorative screen) on the east wall represents the Good Shepherd and is flanked by the Ten Commandments.

 The organ was built for the opening of the church in 1899 by Alex Young and Sons of Manchester.
 The church bells were manufactured by Taylor of Loughborough and were on view at the Ecclesiastical Arts Exhibition in London during Church Congress Week 1899.

 The church’s stained glass windows include a two-light window, by Henry Gustave Hiller, depicting the standing figures of St David and St Martin.
 The east window, depicting the Nativity, Crucifixion, Resurrection and Ascension, is a memorial to the Earl and Countess of Abergavenny.